 - Assemble a team under the CISO that is responsible for the day-to-day management of compliance with the NYDFS Cybersecurity Regulation

-- Understand their risk profile and conduct periodic risk assessments to identify cyber threats and vulnerabilities, a great way to do this is to use continuous security rating software
+- Understand their risk profile and conduct periodic risk assessments to identify cyber threats and vulnerability management, a great way to do this is to use continuous security rating software

 - Read the NYDFS Cybersecurity Regulation FAQs